Military operations in North Africa during World War I: North Africa in 1914

 Before 1906, when the Senussi became involved in resistance against the French, they had been a "relatively peaceful religious sect of the Sahara Desert, opposed to fanaticism".
 When the Italians invaded Libya in 1911, occupying the coast, the Senussi resisted the Italians from the interior of the country.
 During their resistance against the Italians, the Senussi maintained generally friendly relations with the British in Egypt.
 The region had been annexed by Italy in 1911 after the Italo-Turkish War and by France in 1912 and control had not been consolidated by the Italians when the war began in Europe.
 After the loss of the province of Trablusgarp to Italy in the war of 1911–1912, the local Sanusi people continued with their resistance against the Italians.
-Fighting was conducted by Sanusi militia under the leadership of Ahmad al-Sharif, whose followers in Fezzan (southwest Libya) and southern Tripolitania prevented Italian consolidation their hold on these regions.
+Fighting was conducted by Sanusi militia under the leadership of Ahmed al-Sharif, whose followers in Fezzan (southwest Libya) and southern Tripolitania prevented Italian consolidation their hold on these regions.
 The Ottoman government never ceased to provide assistance to the local tribesmen in the region.